 Your customer service team is made up of a variety of humans, each with different levels of knowledge.
 That comes with risk.
 Someone who is new or unfamiliar with a certain issue could say the wrong thing and fail to provide the solution a customer needs.

-- A shortcut to help an agent find and provide the right answer while on a call, increasing resolution time and productivity.
+- A shortcut to help an agent find and provide the right answer during a customer interaction, boosting resolution time and productivity.

 - A way to ensure each customer service representative provides the same answer to a problem, creating a consistent customer experience.